Walter E. Williams: Early life and education

-He received a reply from the Deputy Assistant Secretary of Defense, Alfred B. Fitt, a response which he termed "the most reasonable response that I received from any official."
+He received a reply from the Deputy Assistant Secretary of Defense, Alfred B. Fitt, which Williams called "the most reasonable response that I received from any official."

 Following his military service, Williams served as a juvenile group supervisor for the Los Angeles County Probation Department from 1963 to 1967.
 Williams also resumed his education, earning a bachelor's degree in economics in 1965 from California State College at Los Angeles (now Cal State Los Angeles).
 He earned both his master's degree and his PhD in economics from the University of California, Los Angeles (UCLA).
 Williams's doctoral thesis was titled The Low-Income Market Place.

 Speaking of his early college days, Williams said: "I was more than anything a radical.
 I was more sympathetic to Malcolm X than Martin Luther King, because Malcolm X was more of a radical who was willing to confront discrimination in ways that I thought it should be confronted, including perhaps the use of violence.
 But I really just wanted to be left alone.
 I thought some laws, like minimum-wage laws, helped poor people and poor black people and protected workers from exploitation.
 I thought they were a good thing until I was pressed by professors to look at the evidence."
 During his time at UCLA, Williams came into contact with economists such as Armen Alchian, James M. Buchanan, and Axel Leijonhufvud who challenged his assumptions.

 While Williams was attending UCLA, Thomas Sowell arrived on campus in 1969 as a visiting professor.
-Although he never took a class from Dr. Sowell, the two met and began a friendship that lasted for decades.
+Although he never took a class from Sowell, the two met and began a friendship that lasted for decades.
 In the summer of 1972, Sowell was hired as director of the Urban Institute's Ethnic Minorities Project, which Williams joined shortly thereafter.
 Correspondence between Sowell and Williams appears in "A Man of Letters," a 2007 autobiography authored by Sowell.